dzwalker/steedos-cms/README.md

 # Steedos CMS
 Steedos CMS is an Enterprise Content Management System, with Yammer like communication features and Tumber like site publishing.

-> This is an meteor package running on [Steedos App Platform](https://github.com/steedos/apps/)
+> This is an meteor package running on [Steedos Apps Platform](https://github.com/steedos/apps/)

 ### Designed Features